wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

       <br/>When you click on the edge between the styling and printing service, you can:
         <ul><li>View Request, Error, and Duration (RED) metrics for the specific edge.</li>
         <li> Navigate to the Tracing browser when you click <b>View traces for this edge</b>.</li></ul>
-      For example, click the edge between the styling and printing services.
       </td>
     <td><img src="/images/tracing_application_map_edge.png" alt="The pop up when you click an edge that is bidirectional"/></td>
   </tr>